Onlineberatung/documentation/docs/backend/service-configuration.md

 | ------------ | -------- | ------------ | ----------- |
 | / | statistics.exchange | .* | .* |

-⚠️ Important: The user must have the tag `administrator`.
+⚠️ Important: The topic permission can only be set after the StatisticsService has been started for the first time. ⚠️ ⚠️ Important: The user must have the tag `administrator`.
 This is necessary, because the RabbitMQ API is only accessible with this tag (need for VideoBackend). ⚠️

 Following values are mandatory: